Apostle Kawinga pledges 1 Million Kwacha to each Flames player

-Apostle Clifford Kawinga of Salvation for All Ministries, who is also a businessman, has pledged to reward 1 Million Kwacha to each player.

-Kawinga’s pledge also goes to all officials in the camp including the kit master.

-Speaking to Malawi24, Kawinga said as a Malawian Citizen, he has passion to help in any developments that are taking place in the Country and sport is another area that he need to help much.
+Speaking to Malawi24, Kawinga said as a Malawian Citizen, he has passion to help in any developments that are taking place in the country and sport is another area that he need to help much.

 “I have decided give this support to our National team the Flames because as a team they need support from us as citizens and also because I love my country very much.
 You may be aware that I have a team Kawinga Football Club which has been doing very well.